Trials to Make Sure You Undertake on your Hero's Journey

 Guys, I don't think we're heroes.

 Pay a heavy price

 You see, heroes always have to go through a dark night of the soul in order to change.
 But in movies, heroes have something worth being heartbroken over.
 Luke lost Obi-Wan, Harry lost Dumbledore, and even Batman lost Harvey Dent and therefore the soul of Gotham.
 I don't have anything special like that to lose.
 Everything in my life is mundane.
-In fact, our whole species is mundane—we're just sacks of meat and chemicals and when we die we won't even be remembered.
+In fact, our whole species is mundane—we're just sacks of meat and chemicals and when we die we won't be remembered.